Balint197/DeepDriveDucks/README.md

 python -m learning.train

-DOCKER METHOD:
+##DOCKER METHOD:

-if you dont have nvidia support, use 'docker' instead 'nvidia-docker':
+if you dont have nvidia support, use `docker` instead `nvidia-docker`!

+pull our docker image:
 `nvidia-docker pull artot/deepdriveducks`

 check the pulled image: